sabinpark/ECE382_Lab5/README.md

 #### A Functionality

+The c file I used for the required functionality was: *12_start5.c*

 ## Documentation
 * JP Terragnoli told me about getting the upper and lower bounds of the timer A counts by using a standard deviation of 5 above and below the mean.